Enhancing charge ratio sensitivity to hadronization effects via jet selections on resolved SoftDrop splitting: III - Formation Time and Charge Correlation Ratio

 The formation time distributions, calculated according to Eq. \eqref{eq:tau} for the 1SD, RSD and LCP splittings from the jets, are shown in Fig. \ref{fig:tau}, along with the ratios with respect to a LCP baseline on the bottom.
 The 1SD will naturally yield smaller $\tau_{form}$ values as they are selected at the earliest unclustering step, with the largest opening angles and smallest groomed momentum fractions.
 The LCP $\tau_{form}$ has a characteristic tail at large formation time since the two leading charged particles will predominantly have smaller angles as compared to the jet splittings.
 We recall that the RSD marks the splitting where the two leading charged particles follow different clustering steps.
 Interestingly, the RSD distribution is very close to the 1SD for early times ($\tau_{form} \lesssim 1~\rm{fm/c}$, around the proton radius), while its shape is identical to the LCP for later times, as the black plateau in the ratio panel from Fig. \ref{fig:tau} shows.
 We note that the transition seems to occur around $\tau_{form} \in [1, 5]~\rm{fm/c}$.

-With RSD focusing on the high-energy charged particles within the jet, we can directly compare this study with the charge-correlation ratio observable introduced here~\cite{Chien:2021yol}.
+With RSD focusing on the high-energy charged particles within the jet, we can directly compare this study with the charge correlation ratio observable introduced here~\cite{Chien:2021yol}.
 This is defined as the ratio of yields of equally-charged, $d\sigma_{hh}/dX$, and oppositely-charged, $d\sigma_{h\overline{h}}/dX$, leading charged hadrons of flavour $h = \pi^+, K, p$ (pions, kaons and protons), within the jets

 with respect to a given kinematic variable $X$.